MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/assign-media-omnichannel.md

 For product masters with multiple dimensions, it's common that media assignments are only needed for a subset of dimensions.
 For example, in the apparel industry it's common to take photos of different colors and styles of the same master product shirt, but not different photos for every size.

-To assign media to certain product dimensions, follow these steps:
+To assign media to certain product dimensions, follow these steps.

 1. Navigate to the **Product media** assignments view in either **site builder's** **Omnichannel content** workspace, or to the same view in **Commerce Headquarters (HQ)** via the **Product media assignments** button in the released products by category view.
 2. Search for a product master (that is configured in headquarters with more than one dimension) using its name or product ID in the search view on the left, and select it.
 3. Select **Edit product media** button in the upper right.